ddsjoberg/gtsummary/README.md

 Review even more output options in the [table gallery](http://www.danieldsjoberg.com/gtsummary/articles/gallery.html).

-## Print Engine

-{gtsummary} uses the {gt} package to print all summary tables.
-In addition to supporting {gt}, the {gtsummary} package works well with `knitr::kable()`.
-This is particularly useful when outputting documents to Microsoft Word.
-If the {gt} package is not installed, {gtsummary}
-will fall back to `knitr::kable()`.
-To explicitly set the printing engine, set the option in the script or in the user- or project R profile, `.Rprofile`.

-    options(gtsummary.print_engine = "kable")

-or

-    options(gtsummary.print_engine = "gt")

-Output from {kable} is less full featured compared to summary tables produced with {gt}.
-For example, {kable} summary tables do not include indentation, footnotes, and spanning header rows.

 ## Contributing

 Please note that the {gtsummary} project is released with a [Contributor